ITU-TID/.github/Tech-TopUps/2-DOM-Manipulation-with-Javascript.md

 	- What are [other event listener mechanisms](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#other_event_listener_mechanisms) besides addEventListener?
 	- What are [event objects](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_objects) good for?
 	- Why would you want to [prevent default handling](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#preventing_default_behavior) of events?
 Give examples of situations when this is the case.

+- Where to read details about the DOM API?
+There's a [page](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) for that.

 ## Live Demo + Exercise

 Implement an interactive TODO list application using plain Javascript and DOM manipulation.
 Including: